Belinda Schwartz chairs Herrick’s Real Estate Department, one of the largest commercial real estate law practices in New York City.

 Belinda frequently advises clients in single asset and portfolio transactions involving residential, hospitality, office and retail properties across the U.S. She has also advised on several of New York City’s largest development projects, including Brooklyn Bridge Park’s Empire Stores complex, Downtown Brooklyn’s 1.8 million square-foot City Point project, and one of the largest land swaps in Manhattan history, a deal which won REBNY’s coveted Most Ingenious Deal of the Year Award.

 Belinda has consistently been ranked one of New York City’s leading real estate lawyers by Chambers USA, Super Lawyers, and Real Estate Forum, which has twice named her a “woman of influence.”
-In 2017, Belinda was named one of Crain’s New York Business’ top 100 women lawyers; in 2018, she was named one of Real Estate Weekly’s leading ladies of real estate; and for the past number of years she has been named one of Bisnow’s New York power women.
+In 2019, Belinda was named one of Real Estate Weekly's, Real Estate Dealmakers, and in 2018, one of Real Estate Weekly’s Leading Ladies of Real Estate.
+In 2017, Belinda was named one of Crain’s New York Business’ top 100 women lawyers and for the past number of years she has been named one of Bisnow’s New York power women.

 Family-Owned Real Estate Businesses

 Belinda serves as outside general counsel to many family-owned real estate businesses with portfolios valued in excess of $1 billion.
 In this role she helps manage a full range of transactional and operational matters, as well as succession, tax and estate planning concerns.
 Belinda also uses her keen understanding of interpersonal dynamics to resolve conflict, and when necessary, negotiate business divorces.